AmitMundra54/My_CV/README.md

 # My_CV
-This projects contain an PDF and ZIP version of my CV.
+This projects contain an PDF version of my CV.